How to take a perfect

 Plain white or off-white only

-• Stay at least 50cm (2 feet) away from the background to avoid shadows on it.
+- Stay at least 50cm away from the background to avoid shadows on it.

-• Avoid busy backgrounds, patterns, or furniture behind you.
+- Avoid busy patterns, furniture, or coloured walls behind you.

 Common mistake: Standing too close to the wall creates a grey shadow behind you.